gowerc/pschecker/README.md

 ## About

-Core code uses Selenium controlled by Python, sends text alerts using Twilio and runs a cron job via GitHub Actions.
+Core code uses Selenium controlled by Python, sends text alerts using Twilio, runs a cron job via GitHub Actions and stores the docker image in the GitHub Container Registry.